aws-samples/media-analysis-policy-evaluation-framework/README.md

 Customers need to evaluate their media assets against internal and external policies, which may include standard policies such as Trust & Safety, DEI, and industry-specific or company-specific policies.
 This solution introduces a flexible approach to managing policy evaluation using Bedrock LLMs.
 You can manage policy definitions via prompts engineering or by utilizing Bedrock Knowledge Base, a managed RAG (Retrieval Augmented Generation) solution.
 The demo UI includes a sandbox feature that allows users to flexibly adjust the metadata used for evaluation and review the evaluation results from LLMs.

 ## Deployment instruction
-Follow this instruction to deploy the solution to your AWS account.
+Follow this instruction to deploy the solution to your AWS account using CDK.

 [Deploy all components, including the web portal](./deployment-instruction.md)